 HTML was created to describe single static documents.
 Static means that the HTML source code directly represents the final DOM structure in the browser and no further modifications will occur.

 There is a better approach.
-Dynamic modifications in a UI are not arbitrary but follow clear patterns:
+Dynamic modifications in a UI are not arbitrary but can be separated into two steps

-- interfaces mostly consist of HTML fragments (screens/pages, menus, popups, cards, slides, etc.) which are itself static.
+- there are HTML fragments (e.g. screens/pages, menus, popups, cards, slides, etc.) which are itself static.

-As the fragments — layerJS calls them frames — are static, their final experience is clearly defined by their HTML and some CSS, making their creation much more easy and intuitive.
+Through this separation, the static fragments can clearly be defined by HTML and some CSS, making their creation much more easy and intuitive.
 The dynamic part of the interface is solely defined by a set of rules which define how the fragments are re-composed upon user interaction. layerJS allows you to define those rules by regular links and HTML attributes.

 To start you need to decide whether layerJS should deal with all user navigation (recommended) or should just act in a part of your interface.
-In the first case you’ll hook up layerJS right at the body:
+In the first case you’ll hook up layerJS right at the body, by making it a

 body contains an attribute